jason82autotech/worker-watcher/README.md

 ## Usage:
 - Here are step-by-step instructions on setting up and using the Employee Tracker application:

     1. Open your terminal and navigate to the "employee_tracker" folder.
     2. Run the command "npm init -y" in the terminal to create a new package.json file.
     3. Install the required dependencies by running the command "npm i" in the terminal.
     4. Install the "inquirer" package by running the command "npm i inquirer" in the terminal.
     5. Install the "mysql2" package by running the command "npm i mysql2" in the terminal.
     6. Install the "console.table" package by running the command "npm i console.table" in the terminal.
     7. Navigate to the "db" folder in your terminal.
     8. Connect to your MySQL server by running the command "mysql -u root -p" in the terminal and enter your password when prompted.
     9. Import the database schema by running the command "source schema.sql" in the terminal.
     10. Import the sample data by running the command "source seeds.sql" in the terminal.
     11. Exit the MySQL server by running the command "quit" in the terminal.
     12. Go back to the "employee_tracker" folder in your terminal.
     13. Start the application by running the command "npm start" in the terminal.
     14. Follow the prompts in the terminal to view, add, and update the employees' database.

-These steps will help you set up and use the Employee Tracker application successfully.
+- These steps will help you set up and use the Employee Tracker application successfully.

-Link to Video of Walkthrough for Demonstration:
+- Link to Video of Walkthrough for Demonstration: URL of the video: https://drive.google.com/file/d/1bJDuUcqvaZQ5tFRYLlBUOxkV2i1FUt64/view

-Placeholder for the video: https://www.youtube.com/watch
+- Url of the GitHub repository: https://github.com/jason82autotech/worker-watcher

 Screenshots: